Development EnvironmentSetting Up a Computer for Rails-based Web Development

 5.2.
 Make Z Shell the Default

-WindowsLinux To set Z Shell as the default shell, we enter the following command, except replacing homer with our actual username:
+WindowsLinux To set Z Shell as the default shell, we enter the following command, replacing homer with our actual username:

 sudo chsh homer -s /usr/bin/zsh